 If you are absent from an examination or other assessment or have other grounds for believing that your studies have been affected by external factors you must bring this to the attention of your academic tutor or to the Student Office immediately.
 Whilst we recognise that students can sometimes be reluctant to discuss cultural, sensitive or personal issues, it is essential that you bring problems affecting you to our attention immediately so that we can determine how best to help you.

 If you believe that illness or other circumstances have adversely affected your academic performance, this is known as Special Considerations.
 If you wish for these circumstances to be considered by the Faculty you must complete a Special Considerations form.
 It is important that you submit this to your Student Office in a timely manner (normally not more than five working days after any assessment or deadline that may have been affected by the circumstances).
-All claims must be substantiated by written documentary evidence, for example a medical certificate or GP/consultant letter, self-certification (although self-certification will not be regarded as evidence in relation to your examination performance) or a statement from your Personal Clinical Tutor.
+All claims must be substantiated by written documentary evidence, eg a medical certificate or GP/consultant letter, self-certification or a statement from your Personal Academic Tutor.
 The purpose of asking for supporting documentation is for you to be able to corroborate the facts of your submission.

 All claims will be reviewed by the Special Considerations Board which meets regularly throughout the year.
 You will be notified of the outcome of your claim once the Board of Examiners has considered the recommendation of the Special Considerations Board.
-Full details of the University’s policy on Special Considerations can be found at http://www.calendar.soton.ac.uk/sectionIV/special-considerations.html
+Full details of the University’s policy on Special Considerations can be found here.

 Should you feel that you need to take some time out from your studies, known as interrupting your studies, you should first discuss this with your personal tutor.
 A Suspension Request form should be obtained, completed and returned to the Student Office.
 Please note that, if you wish, you can suspend your studies in order to undertake an internship or period of industrial training outside of normal vacation time.
 Further information can be found in the General Regulations – Transfer, Suspension, Withdrawal and Termination.

 Ensuring student health and safety is a major goal of the University.
 As a new student you will have received information on Personal Safety and H&S/Fire Safety as part of your ‘Southampton Welcome’.
 Both new and existing students should also take a look at the following links for further information: